Leo040205/script-runner-2-writeup/README.md

 ## Back to Script Runner 2

-Now, what has changed in **Script Runner 2** compared to its prequel
+Now, what has changed in **Script Runner 2** compared to its prequel?

 ### TL;DR